-It is in the spirit of establishing the Hôtel Sainte Valière as a place of creative output and cultural exchange that we propose the residencies.
-There are two types: the artist in residence program, a longer residency for one to six weeks in May, June, September and October, and a musicians in residence program, a shorter residency available throughout the summer months.
+There are two types of residency at the Hôtel Sainte Valière: the artist in residence program, a longer residency for one to six weeks in May, June, September and October, and a musicians in residence program, a shorter residency available throughout the summer months.

 Artists in residence